-It also enables the use for tactical weighing.
+It also enables the use of tactical weighing.
 That strategy improves on traditional indexing by maintaining more evenly weighted exposure to each investment sector and style.
-Back tests have indicated the strategy outperforms the S&P 500 by 1.5% per year, and with lower volatility.
+Backtests have indicated the strategy outperforms the S&P 500 by 1.5% per year, and with lower volatility.

 All other asset classes are invested in low-cost index-based ETFs to provide broad market exposure at a low expense ratio.